seanxwh/Udacity_self_driving_car/CarND-Vehicle-Detection/README.md

 ![png](output_19_1.png)

-## Object indentification functions
+## Object identification functions

-Since our classifiers can only idetify which classes an image belong to, by using the corresponding feature vector from image.
-If an image contains mutiple objects of interest.
+Since our classifiers can only identify which classes an image belong to, by using the corresponding feature vector from image.
+If an image contains multiple objects of interest.
 One can use sliding window technique to take patches of the image and feed those patches to the classifier, to identify what class each patch belongs to.

 pros and cons for sliding window technique
 **Pro**: easy to implement
 **Con**: take a long time to classify every patch within the image, if the patch size is small, but image size is big.

 Therefore, we select only a portion of the image to apply the sliding window technique.
 In our case we choose the image region from **ystart=350** and **ystop=656** in the y-axis of the image.
-We did this selection because objects that we want to classified within the image mostly occour in that y value range
+We did this selection because objects that we want to classified within the image mostly occur in that y value range

 There are three main functions in here

-**find_cars**: scale a region of interest(area that vehicle/non-vehicle appear offen) and then apply the features extraction as above, by going thru the region using sliding windows and classify each window, one can draw boex and record the coordinates of that box if a window has been classified as vehicle
+**find_cars**: scale a region of interest(area that vehicle/non-vehicle appear often) and then apply the features extraction as above, by going thru the region using sliding windows and classify each window, one can draw boxes and record the coordinates of that box if a window has been classified as vehicle

-**heatmap**: due to the fact that find_car might re-draw many duplicate region becasue of the silid window technique, one can use heatmap(add 1 to an area) on the identified area from coordinates that mentioned above then apply a threshold to filter out a region
+**heatmap**: due to the fact that find_car might re-draw many duplicate region because of the slide window technique, one can use heatmap(add 1 to an area) on the identified area from coordinates that mentioned above then apply a threshold to filter out a region

 **draw_box**: draw a box on the region that the heatmap identified